ophub/amlogic-s9xxx-armbian/compile-kernel/README.md

 You can use the `armbian-update` command to install the compiled kernel into an existing Armbian system.
 For specific operation methods, please refer to: [Update Armbian Kernel](../README.md#update-armbian-kernel).

+- #### Custom Compile Driver Module

+In the Linux mainline kernel, some drivers are not yet supported, so you can customize and compile driver modules.
+For specific instructions, please refer to: [Compile Driver Module](../documents/README.md#93-how-to-customize-compilation-of-driver-modules)

 ### Use in OpenWrt System

 The following describes separately how to integrate it when compiling firmware in the OpenWrt system and how to install it for use in an existing system.